What To Do When Childhood Trauma Holds You Back

 However, when you grow up in a traumatizing environment, your brain develops in a way to help you survive in that environment.
 The neural pathways that work in that dysfunctional environment become overdeveloped, while other pathways aren't as well-developed as they would normally be.
 Early childhood trauma disrupts the proper formation of these pathways, while trauma that happens later in life changes the way the pathways are refined.

 The effects of childhood trauma on adults can be severe and far-reaching.
-Trauma in childhood can change your thoughts and your behaviors, and may negatively impact your physical health long after the trauma is over.
+Trauma in childhood can change your thoughts, feelings, and your behaviors, and may negatively impact your physical health long after the trauma is over.

 One of the earliest tasks of childhood development is forming a healthy self-concept.
 Throughout your life, you think and behave about the self-concept you've formed.
 When you experience childhood trauma, especially prolonged trauma, your self-concept is malformed and altered.
 Developing a more positive outlook and self esteem can assist in altering your view of self.
 Learning positive affirmations as well as learning to love yourself through it all is important, and (along with other similar methods like cognitive-behavioral therapy) can actually alter your brain in a positive way.

 If you suffered childhood trauma due to a natural disaster or the loss of a parent or caregiver, it was probably hard for you to understand why that happened to you.
 As a child, you may have assumed that god or the universe was against you.
 You may have falsely learned that events that happened to you were some form of cosmic punishment.

 Even more, if you were abused or neglected, you may have seen yourself only regarding that abuse or neglect.
 Your identity was formed in that victim role, and you may have a very hard time thinking yourself as someone who has power over their own life.